GenesisWarfare/01-Part1-Ideation/readme.md

 ### 💬 Discussion Transcript (full)

 **_Me:_**
-> Invent a new original video game idea that could realistically be developed by a small student team.Include the theme, core gameplay loop, goal,
+> Invent a new original video game idea that could realistically be developed by a small student team.Include the theme, core gameplay loop, goal, target audience, and unique element that makes it fun.

 **__Gemini:__**
 > That's a fun challenge!
 Here is an original video game idea that would be achievable for a small student team.